 - Cut the sugar from your coffee or tea – If you add milk or cream you are already getting a dose of lactose which is the sugar naturally occurring in milk.
 If you add sugar on top of that you are getting a hefty dose of sugar.
 1 sugar packet is equal to 1 teaspoon of sugar.
 If you add 4 packets of sugar you are adding 4 teaspoons to your drink.
 That totals up to 16 grams of sugar just in your coffee or tea!!
 That is about 61% of your daily added sugar intake for women and 42% for men.

 - Ditch the sugary desserts– do you have dessert every night?
-Ice cream, cookies, cakes and pies pack hefty amount of sugar in them especially if they are store bought.
+Ice cream, cookies, cakes, and pies pack a hefty amount of sugar in them especially if they are store-bought.
 A 1/2 cup of ice cream has 14 grams of sugar.
-If you’re going to have dessert only have it once in awhile on special occasions and make sure you’re not consuming too much.
-Alternatively you can opt for a healthy dessert of unprocessed cacao nibs with coconut flakes and a tbsp of nut butter.
+If you’re going to have dessert only have it once in a while on special occasions and make sure you’re not consuming too much.
+Alternatively, you can opt for a healthy dessert of unprocessed cacao nibs with coconut flakes and a tbsp of nut butter.

 - Pick your snack bar wisely – There are a ton of breakfast bars and snack bars on the market.
 A lot of them have almost all your day’s added sugar allotment.
 Be wise an read the label.
-Opt for brands like Go Raw, Qia, Mediterra, and Kind which offer bars that have less than 10 grams of sugar per serving.
+Opt for brands like Go Raw and Mediterra which offer bars that have less than 10 grams of sugar per serving.